versionpress/versionpress/docs/README.md

 | `content/en/sync/index.md`         | `/en/sync`         |
 | `content/en/index.md`              | `/en`              |

-**Site navigation** also reflects the file / folder structure, both in the sidebar and the "Next / Previous" links at the bottom of each topic. **Documents' H1** determine the texts rendered.
+**Site navigation** is defined in the `mkdocs.yml` file in the root directory.
+This file must be manually updated whenever a new file is added or an existing file is moved.
+This structure will automatically generate the navigation on the site in both the sidebar and in the "next"/"previous" links in the footer.

 We **don't really use docs versioning** via URL like "/latest" or "/v2", the state of the documentation in `master` should reflect all versions.
 If something has been deprecated or is new, just indicate it in the text.